min2ha/ukwa-site/content/target/68385/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: The EU (Withdrawal) Bill receives Royal Assent

 On June 26th 2018 the EU (Withdrawal) Bill received Royal Assent from Her Majesty the Queen and became an Act of Parliament.